 This course covers basic concepts underlying published financial statements, including the balance sheet, income statement and cash flow statement.
-Focus is on understanding statements rather than preparation.

-Identity Theft and Computer Related Fraud 3 Credit Hours
+Identity Theft and Computer Related Fraud

-The course will introduce students to cyber security and cybercrime.
-This course examines the relevant threats faced by business at all levels with regards to information management and security, along with the related fraud of identity theft.
+The course introduces students to cyber security and cybercrime.
+This course examines the relevant threats faced by businesses at all levels with regards to information management and security.
 Topics covered include Internet and e-commerce fraud, money laundering, assessing risk and detecting computer-related fraud, detecting and deterring identity theft, as well as management, legal, ethical and privacy issues related to technological advances.
-The course will also cover how cybercrime has evolved, and continues to evolve in the contemporary environment and how investigations, detection and protection have attempted to keep pace with fraudulent activity.
-Completion of specified undergraduate business courses.
+The course also covers how cybercrime has evolved, and continues to evolve in the contemporary environment and how investigations, detection and protection have attempted to keep pace with fraudulent activity.